Block Pass

-Block Pass (La Pampa) is a French drama film, directed by Antoine Chevrollier and released in 2024.
+Block Pass (La Pampa) is a 2024 French drama film, directed by Antoine Chevrollier in his feature directorial debut.
 The film stars Amaury Foucher as Jojo, a teenager living in Longué-Jumelles who is training as a motocross racer, and Sayyid El Alami as Willy, his longtime best friend whose support and loyalty prove critical to Jojo's survival after he is outed to the community as gay.
 The cast also includes Damien Bonnard as Jojo's father David, as well as Mathieu Demy, Léonie Dahan-Lamort, Florence Janas, Artus Solaro and Axelle Fresneau in supporting roles.